 *My 7 year old daughter named this recipe, so if this doesn’t tell you how good it is, I don’t know what will!
+This chickpea salad was a real winner!

 I’m still trying to reduce spending and food waste in my kitchen for our #nospendnovember but it has been HARD.
 I’m going to be honest with you.
 I’ve probably still bought more thank I should (Thanks Aldi Advent calendars), but I have been more mindful about using what is in my fridge and pantry BEFORE running to the store for more food.
 I certainly haven’t been perfect, but I see progress.
 So I’ll take that as a win.